 When you’re done, duplicate the layer “Light” by pressing Ctrl/Cmd + J. We duplicated it to increase the effect.
 Before continuing to the next step, let’s group the layers that we had just created.
 To group the layers, click on all the layers that we have made and press Ctrl/Cmd + G. After doing that, you’d notice that all the layers are now inside the group.
 Let’s rename this group to Background.
 To rename a group, simply click on the words “group 1” (etc) and a text box would appear and you may now rename it.

-One comment on “Magical Forest Photo”
+One response to “Magical Forest Photo”

 Leave a Reply